rust-lang/rust-by-example/src/scope/lifetime/static_lifetime.md

 ```

 Since `'static` references only need to be valid for the _remainder_ of
-a program's life, they can created while the program is executed.
+a program's life, they can be created while the program is executed.
 Just to
 demonstrate, the below example uses
 [`Box::leak`](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.leak)
 to dynamically create `'static` references.
 In that case it definitely doesn't